MayaOrange/users/README.md

-Users API is a RESTful web service that allows clients to perform CRUD (Create, Read, Update, Delete) operations on user resources.
+Users is a Rest API that allows operations CRUD (Create, Read, Update, Delete) for users.
 It is built using java 17 and Spring Boot 3.0.0

 ## API Endpoints